fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 a=rid:<rid-identifier> pt=<fmt-list> max-height=<height-val> ...

 Example:
-1) Asymmetric video width resolution in pixels a=rid:1 pt=96 max-send-height=720 max-recv-height=180
+1) Directional video height resolution in pixels a=rid:1 pt=96 max-send-height=720 max-recv-height=180

-2) Symmetric video height resolution in pixels a=rid:1 PT=96 max-height=720
+2) Non-Directional video height resolution in pixels a=rid:1 pt=96 max-height=720

 ~~~~~~~~~~~~~~~

 ## The "max-fps", "max-recv-fps", "max-send-fps" Attributes

-This set of paramters specificy maximum video framerate in frames
+This set of parameters specify the maximum video framerate in frames
-per second. 'max-send-fps' and 'max-recv-fps' provides granular
+per second.
+The 'max-send-fps' and 'max-recv-fps' attributes together
-control for setting the video framerate for send and receive directions
-respectively. 'max-fps' MUST be used when asymmetrical framerate
-setting per direction is not required.
+provide granular control for setting the video framerate for send and receive directions respectively.
+The 'max-fps' attribute MUST be used when asymmetrical framerate setting per direction is not required.

 ~~~~~~~~~~~~~~~